NBISweden/data-submission-documentation/ENA/BGE-Dactylopius-coccus/README.md

     description: a short description of the taxon, please provide an authority or publication where available, or any other information describing the organism
     ```

 * In the [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/taxonomy_requests.html#creating-taxon-requests) they state *"If you have multiple names to request, please do this as a single request"*.
-Hence, I logged in to ENA and went to [Register taxonomy](https://www.ebi.ac.uk/ena/submit/webin/taxonomy) in the Samples menu and downloaded a [taxonomy template](./data/taxonomy_template_1759492490477.tsv).
-After filling it in, it was uploaded to ENA (2025-10-15).
+Hence, I logged in to ENA and went to [Register taxonomy](https://www.ebi.ac.uk/ena/submit/webin/taxonomy) in the Samples menu and downloaded a [taxonomy template](./data/taxonomy_template.tsv).
+After filling it in, it was uploaded to ENA (2025-10-16).
 It is expected to take quite a while before it is granted.
+* As it turns out, there is already a taxon for Wolbachia ([Taxon:1605993](https://www.ebi.ac.uk/ena/browser/view/Taxon:1605993)), so only the Spriroplasma is necessary to apply for

-#### Register study **TODO**
+#### Register study
 * While not necessary, since there are 2 samples, I decided to create 2 separate studies
-* I registered the them via browser, using the same release dates as the assembly project
+* I registered the them via browser, set release dates to 2026-03-07
     ```
     title:          Wolbachia endosymbiont of Dactylopius coccus genome assembly
     study_name:     Wolbachia-ihDacCocc15